techidaily/site-ai-video-editing/source/_posts/updated-davinci-resolve-scopes-have-undergone-significant-improvements-find-out-how-to-use-these-scopes-and-improve-your-video-editing-skills-for-2024.md

 ![histogram](https://images.wondershare.com/filmora/article-images/2023/mastering-davinci-resolve-scopes-a-comprehensive-guide-11.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aknYnDfODro?si=zONIVzA9FFq0rLOD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Using the histogram video scope on DaVinci Resolve allows you to check for overexposure or underexposure in your image.
 You can also ensure that the image has a good overall brightness range.
 The scope provides a graphical representation of tonal distribution in each channel.
 This way, you can evaluate the tone in detail for more accurate brightness and contrast adjustments.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xg3PHS_Ee80?si=fE_iGIqHjKvWFIN3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Part 3:** **Edit Like a Pro: Mastering Video Scopes in Filmora